Alpacas as Lifestyle Animals

 In the early years of the alpaca industry, animals frequently had sales values in excess of $10,000.
 The higher quality tiers aside, the values of animals have dropped steadily over the last 20 years due to an ever expanding alpaca population.
 A significant part of the more recent breeding has not been by AANZ members and the numbers of alpacas (of unknown quality) being sold through particular sales channels has depressed prices considerably.

-Should you choose to buy from a reputable source, this means that ever better quality, AANZ registered animals are available at lower prices, especially with larger breeders leaving the industry.
-Potential owners who have an aim of breeding alpacas should not expect to see improving animal prices over the coming years.
+It is hoped that potential new owners purchase alpacas from AANZ members for the reasons given above.
+These breeders will have ever better quality, AANZ registered animals available at lower prices, particularly true with larger breeders retiring the industry.
+Potential owners who have an aim of breeding alpacas should not expect to see improving animal values over the coming years although the price of alpacas does seem to have stabilised.

 Conclusion

-If you have ambitions to breed, buying alpacas from an AANZ member is essential as off-spring will need to be registered in the AANZ database.
+If you have ambitions to breed, buying registered alpacas from an AANZ member is essential as off-spring will need to be registered in the AANZ database.
 There are many considerations to be weighed up before taking the plunge there but these are outside the scope of this article and best discussed with several alpaca breeders.
-A quick internet search will show where your nearest breeders are.
+A look at the AANZ directory of alpaca breeders will show where your nearest ones are.
+Most are very happy to talk alpaca whether of not you buy from them!

 Quick Page Links